fedluc/qupled/docs/introduction.rst

    cd qupled
    mkdir build
    cd build
-   cmake ..
+   cmake -DCMAKE_BUILD_TYPE=Release ..
    cmake --build .

 This will produce the folder ``/build/qupled`` which contains the python package that can be used to solve the dielectric schemes.
 The python package can be installed in a folder accessible when running python by typing ``cmake --install .`` from the build folder.
 The build directory can be cleaned by running ``make true-clean``.
+For debugging purposes it is also possible to build a debug configuration by typing ``cmake -DCMAKE_BUILD_TYPE=Debug ..`` followed by the build command.

 Dependencies
 ------------